Saturday, January 31, 2009

 The senior team held their training first, and at the training were 4 girls and 2 boys (the 2 boys later dropped out and were replaced by another girl).
 They then conducted the training of the junior team with little guidance from me.
 Once the senior team learned the basic organizing concepts they were ready to act.

 The first issue they wanted to address was providing clothing for the poorer hill tribe village families.
 At first, my girls were timid and didn’t believe that they could do it.
 We arranged a meeting with the balat of the SAO to discuss possibilities of implementing this project.
 My girls were fearful because this was the first time they had a meeting on a level playing field with a high ranking SAO officer.
-To my understanding, a group of teenage girls approaching SAO leaders about collaborating on a project rarely, if ever, happens in Thailand.
-I gave my girls a little pep talk and told them there is power in numbers, so they shouldn’t be afraid.
+To my understanding, a group of teenage girls approaching SAO leaders about collaborating on a project rarely, if ever, happens in

 The meeting went well.
 The balat, a little taken back by my girls’ requests, agreed to work with them in completing the project.
 The next step involved my girls organizing a week long donation rally, which netted well over 800 articles of clothing stuffed into 25 boxes and garbage bags.
 It was a stunning display of community generosity and sheer organizing talent by my girls to raise so much from students and villagers considering the modest economic means of my area.
 This clothing drive surprised the teachers and administrative staff of the school because this was the first time they saw their students achieve such a feat without direct teacher supervision and direction.